solo-io/gloo/docs/content/operations/upgrading/faq.md

 As of open-source Gloo version 0.21.1, there is a command available in `glooctl` that can help mitigate some concern about Gloo state: `glooctl debug yaml` can be used to dump the current Gloo state to one large YAML manifest.
-While this command is not yet really suitable as a robust backup tool, it is a very useful debug tool to have available.
+While this command is not yet really suitable as a robust backup tool, it is a useful debug tool to have available.

 - **How do I handle upgrading across a breaking change?**